Commissions of 3-4% in luxury real estate: a trap for sellers and agents

 -

-Secure the compromise and finalize the sale
+Securing the agreement and finalizing the sale

 -